walidabazo/ASP.NET-Core-8-Razor-Pages-CRUD---.NET-8-Razor-Pages-CRUD-Using-Entity-Framework-Core-and-SQL-Server/README.md

 ## Search  ASP.NET Core
 ## Sporting  ASP.NET Core

-In this video, we are going to create an ASP.NET Razor Pages CRUD app using Entity Framework Core and SQL Server.
-We will use the .NET 8 Razor Pages template in Visual Studio 2022 to create this CRUD app.

 we are going to create an ASP.NET Razor Pages Full CRUD Operations application using Entity Framework Core Code First approach and SQL Server.